-Girls are diagnosed on average up to five years later than boys.
+Girls with ADHD are diagnosed on average up to five years later than boys.
 Boys are diagnosed more often with hyperactivity/impulsivity, usually exhibiting inappropriate, aggressive or impulsive behaviors.
-Girls tend to have the inattentive type of ADHD with more internal traits which explains why we miss diagnosing ADHD in girls so much of the time.
-Both boys and girls with ADHD have brains that mature more slowly than Neurotypical kids, with a lag of to three years.
+Girls tend to have the inattentive type of ADHD, with more internal traits.
+This explains why we miss diagnosing ADHD in girls so much of the time.
+Both boys and girls with ADHD have brains that mature more slowly than neurotypical kids, with a lag of to three years.
 Higher rates of anxiety and depression often accompany ADHD in girls or may well overshadow or mask it altogether.

 Here are some ways that you can support girls with ADHD in your life: